 I’ve been filling mine with non-dairy butter, Kite Hill chive cream cheese, freshly chopped chives, salt, and pepper.
 But you can go all out with the fillings and move this potato into meal category with the addition of browned seitan bacon, and kalamata olives.
-There’s really no wrong way to do this thing.
-You could even load it up with 3 bean chili and a ladling of cashew queso.
-It’s rife with possibilities!

 But whatever you do, don’t wrap that potato in aluminum foil, or I will come looking for you.

 Want to see how easy it is to make an air fryer baked potato?
 Watch the video!